Addison Rae and More Stars Take Major Fashion Risks on the 2021 MTV Movie & TV Awards Red Carpet - E! Online

 She wasn't the only star to take a risk in the fashion department either.

-To see these sizzling hot looks for yourself, check out the gallery below!
+To see all the sizzling hot looks for yourself, check out the gallery below!